Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 LLCC’s 21-month program puts you on the path to an exciting career as a respiratory therapist, providing diagnostic and therapeutic care to patients of all ages.
 Bedside, in the emergency room or in an ambulance, respiratory therapy practitioners are vital members of the lifesaving team.
 With a nearly 100 percent job placement record, most graduates have job offers before completing the 21-month program.
 LLCC’s program is located at HSHS St. John’s Hospital, providing access to direct patient contact, hospital equipment and facilities.
 Program graduates have the skills to succeed in the workforce in hospitals, medical transport companies, home health, physicians’ offices and sleep labs.

 LLCC offers the following program to successfully equip you for a career in respiratory care.
-Learn more about the program courses:
+Learn more about the required courses for the program:

 Time to completion: 21 months

 This program is accredited as an entry-level therapist program through the Commission on Accreditation for Respiratory Care (CoARC) program #200481.
-For inquiries about accreditation, contact CoARC at 817-283-2835.
+For inquiries about accreditation, contact CoARC at 817-283-2835 or visit the CoARC website.

 CRT Success – 100%

-See the advising checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.
+See the LLCC Respiratory Care Program Admission Checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.

 The following subjects will be discussed: